mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 it is easy to transport the processed ore to the port for shipment out of the system.

-A third station orbits at the outer edge of Bowman Prime’s ring system, but does not mine for ore.
-Instead it extracts a range of chemicals as well as oxygen and hydrogen from ice chunks collected from Bowman Prime’s extensive ring system.
+A third station orbits at the outer edge of Bowman Prime's ring system, but does not mine for ore.
+Instead it extracts a range of chemicals as well as oxygen and hydrogen from ice chunks collected from Bowman Prime's extensive ring system.

 There are also two other operations taking place in the Bowman system.
-A small archaeological dig is underway on Epsilon, one of Bowman Prime’s larger moons.
+A small archaeological dig is underway on Epsilon, one of Bowman Prime's larger moons.
 This was discovered in 1093 to be the site of a pre–Maghiz Darrian outpost.

-Meanwhile salvage crews continue to pick over the extensive field of starship wreckage drifting among the asteroids of Bowman Prime’s Leading Trojan cluster.
+Meanwhile salvage crews continue to pick over the extensive field of starship wreckage drifting among the asteroids of Bowman Prime's Leading Trojan cluster.
 This dates from the period just after the Second Frontier War, when a Sword Worlder fleet that had refused to surrender and carried out a highly successful commerce–raiding